 In a perfect world, every tile would fit perfectly onto the wall you're tiling.
 Unfortunately that's not how it works, which means there's no getting around having to cut the tiles to size.
 If you're going to cut tiles with a multi-tool, you should use a cutting disk or a segment blade.

-2. Battery-powered or with a cord?
+On battery or with cord?

 Will you choose a wired oscillating multi-tool or a battery-powered one?
 The advantage of a power cord is its continuous supply of power, a disadvantage is its limited reach.
 For a battery-powered multi-tool, it's the exact opposite, of course: you have full freedom of movement, but you will need to charge the battery when it runs out.

 Do you want to be able to change attachments quickly?

 The attachments on an oscillating multi-tool should of course be firmly attached when you start using it.
 If you choose a tool-less accessory change, the multi-tool will have a system that allows you to loosen and fasten the attachments using a button or lever.
 If you choose accessory change with a tool, you'll receive a (hex) wrench with your multi-tool, allowing you to screw and unscrew the attachments by yourself.